-The portage take-out point will be located at least 100 feet upstream of the dam for safety reasons, even though there will be only a small flow over the dam 73 percent of the time.
+The portage take-out point will be located at least 100 feet upstream of the dam for safety reasons, even though there will be only a small flow over the dam 77 percent of the time.
 (During high flow periods canoeists and kayakers should not be using the river.)
 The downstream put-in location will be downstream of the entrance of the fishway.
 The fishway will be a secure site isolated from the portage.
 Applicant proposes to use metal construction (likely aluminum) for the take out and put in locations.

 Applicant proposes to construct a fishing pier in the vicinity of the canoe put-in point downstream of the dam.
 Because of the significant variation in tailwater levels with river flow, the fishing pier will need to be designed to withstand high water levels.
 Applicant proposes to work with Amherst County to improve the informal parking areas adjacent to River Road to ensure the safety of both canoeists and kayakers using the portage and anglers using the fishing pier.
-Applicant also proposes to enter into an arrangement with VDGIF and VMRC so that these facilities are managed by the state agencies.
+Applicant also proposes to enter into an arrangement with VDWR and VMRC so that these facilities are managed by the state agencies.
+The portage and fishing pier facilities are presented in Exhibit G, Sheet 2.